loublackwell/DocAnatomyDemo/README.md

   <p><em>Search across documents with natural language queries</em></p>
 </div>

-## 🔍 Sample Query: Turing's Paper
+## 🔍 Sample Query: Google's White paper on Prompt Engineering

 <div align="center">
   <img src="images/app_querying.png" width="85%" alt="Example query showing technical answer extraction">
   <p><em>Precise answers with source citations</em></p>

   **Try This**:
-  `"How does Turing respond to the 'mathematical objection' to machine intelligence?"`
+  `"How does the Prompt Engineering article deal with this?'Are there any tools to fix llm output in the form of json?"`
 </div>

 ## ⚙️ Configuration Panel